Innervillgraten

 Innervillgraten is a municipality in the district of Lienz in the Austrian state of Tyrol.
 The region is one of the most remote regions in Austria.
 A year-long connection to the valley was established as late as 1956.
-The death of Pius Walder, a wood cutter and poacher, who had been shot by Johann Schett, led to some touristic and media interest.
+The death of Pius Walder, a wood cutter and poacher, who had been shot by Johann Schett, led to some tourist and media interest.